tanrax/org-social-relay/README.md

 #### Scan feeds

-Every 10 minutes, Relay will scan all registered feeds for new posts.
+**Every minute**, Relay will scan all registered feeds for new posts, mentions, replies, polls, and profile updates.
+After each scan, the cache is automatically cleared to ensure all endpoints return fresh data.

+During the scan, users continue to see cached data (complete and consistent, even if slightly outdated).
+Once the scan completes and cache is cleared, the next request will fetch fresh data from the database.

 #### Scan other nodes

-Every hour, Relay will search for new users on other nodes.
+Every 3 hours, Relay will search for new users on other nodes.

 #### Discover new feeds

-Every day, Relay analyzes the feeds of all registered users to discover new feeds they follow.
+Every day at midnight, Relay analyzes the feeds of all registered users to discover new feeds they follow.